SamuelRocca85/pocket-buddy-ai/README.md

 - write_file: Write content to a file

 > [!NOTE]
-> Agent can run this functions on the working directory
+> Agent can run this functions only on the working directory